 GAPS (grammar, punctuation and spelling) continues to be a real focus in Class 4 and with the curriculum comes higher expectations for children to be able to spell correctly, use and identify some complex punctuation and also recognise classes of words and how these are used in grammar.
 Class 4 also continue to work on their Cursive handwriting script and are enjoying further developing the letter formations and the different joins.
 Many children have also reported positive comments about how much their handwriting has improved (teachers too!)

-Homework is given on a Wednesday and is due back on a Monday and we are always thrilled with the quality pieces produced.
+Homework is set on a Monday and is due back the following Monday.
+This consists of: reading for at least 20 minutes each day, learning weekly spellings for a test in class on Tuesday and completion of Timestable Rockstars tasks.
 Castleford Tigers deliver our PE sessions and for Class 4 this is each Friday afternoon.

 If you wish to know more about Class 4, take a look at our Gallery page where you can see what we have been doing or don't hesitate to chat with the class teachers!